 Be yourself again instead of “Katie’s mom”

 …at least for a few weeks!
 Do the things that you want to do rather than all the things you have to do for your family the rest of the year.
-Learn to paddleboard, take an art class, take pictures of objects, landscapes, or people other than your kids!
+Learn to paddleboard, take an art class, play sports, take pictures of objects, landscapes, or people other than your kids!
 Most parents, especially those who work outside the home, feel they do not have enough time for leisure and for doing whatever makes them happy as a person, not just as a parent.

 Use this time well